summer-ospp/help-en/docs/community.md

-# Community Participation Guide
+# Community Guidelines

 ## Which communities can participate

-This activity is open, as long as the repository in the open source community adopts [OSI organization approved open source license](https://opensource.org/licenses) or [ODI organization approved and recommended Open Knowledge License](https://opendefinition.org/licenses/), and other open and shared licenses are all supported by this activity.
+This program is open, as long as the repository in the open source community adopts [OSI organization approved open source license](https://opensource.org/licenses) or [ODI organization approved and recommended Open Knowledge License](https://opendefinition.org/licenses/), and other open and shared licenses are all supported by this program.
 For the list of recommended licenses supported by ODI organization, please refer to [ODI organization approved and recommended Open Knowledge License](#odi-organization-approved-and-recommended-open-knowledge-license).

 The list of communities which were accepted is on [website of Summer 2020](https://isrc.iscas.ac.cn/summer2020/#/organisations).

-Regarding the open source community focusing on promoting open source, welcome to contact the organizing committee to negotiate how to promote this activity and to conduct the subsequent cooperation.
+Regarding the open source community focusing on promoting open source, welcome to contact the organizing committee to negotiate how to promote this program and to conduct the subsequent cooperation.

 ## How does the community sign up